dwickizer/DataScienceProjects/3. GettingAndCleaningData/Project/README.md

 ##### 3. Extracts only the measurements on the mean and standard deviation for each measurement. #####

-* We perform two searches through the features.txt file using _grep ()_, looking for column names and their IDs, which contain either means or standard deviations (std).
+* The function performs two searches through the features.txt file using _grep ()_, looking for column names and their IDs, which contain either means or standard deviations (std).

 		features <- read.table ("./UCI HAR Dataset/features.txt")
 	    means <- grep ("mean", features [,2])